-The Impact of Addiction on Teenagers
+The Impact of Drug and Alcohol Dependence on Teenagers

 Teenagers make up a large portion of the population in the United States.
 According to the 2019 census, about 21.05 million young people between the ages of 15 and 19 live in the U.S. Sadly, some of these teens will become addicted to alcohol or drugs over the course of their lives, and some will become addicted in their teenage years.